MilanPokharna/firstflutterapp/README.md

 # firstflutterapp

 A new Flutter application.

-This is a basic Application performing addition,subtraction,multiplication and division of two integers.
+This is a basic Application performing mathematical operations like addition,subtraction,multiplication and division of two integers.

 ## Getting Started